Lapland-UAS-Tequ/tequ-proto4-rpi-app/README.md

 # tequ-proto4-rpi-app
- Raspberry PI 5application to read and process data from Xsens acceleration&GNSS sensor unit.
+ Raspberry PI 5 application to read and process data from Xsens acceleration&GNSS sensor unit.
+Data is streamed to Web dashboard (proto.tequ.fi) via Websocket.

+ Local logging can be enabled from Local UI.
+Data is sent to Tequ MQTT broker.
+Logging and data sending is only done if GNSS status is valid.

 Editor address: http://localhost:1880 / http://RPI_IP:1880